Vessel-App/vessel-cli/readme.md

 ## Debugging

-Use `LOG_LEVEL=debug vessel ...` to get a bit more information output to your `~/.vessel/debug.log` file.

 Try adding the `-v` flag to any `vessel` command to get complete errors output directly to your console, e.g. `vessel -v init`.

+Additionally, use `LOG_LEVEL=debug vessel ...` to get a bit more information output to your `~/.vessel/debug.log` file.

-## I'm a Windows user
+## Windows users

 I haven't had a chance to test this on Windows.

-Theoretically I've made the code work for some subset of Windows users (based on [Mutagen's requirements](https://mutagen.io/documentation/transports/ssh#windows)).
+Theoretically I've made the code work for Windows, but there's testing and setup to be done (based on [Mutagen's requirements](https://mutagen.io/documentation/transports/ssh#windows)).

 ## Ephemeral Environments

 The environments will shut down after 5 minutes of inactivity.
-In activity means no active SSH connections (file syncing via `vessel start` counts as an active SSH session).
+An environment is "inactive" when there are no active SSH connections (file syncing via `vessel start` counts as an active SSH session).

-This means you won't be charged for usage when environments are not in use.
+The good news is that you won't be charged for usage when environments are not in use.
 However, the environments are ephemeral.
 When you start an environment back up, **it's as if you're starting from a blank slate**.
 Your files will get re-synced when you run `vessel start` next, but you'll need to ensure any data you need is put back into place (for now!).